Community art projects

 Our current community art grant recipients

-Jackie's project is a week-long interactive installation, featuring a large container - an abstracted metal cornucopia - that will hold a floral sculpture that spills out of the container and onto the ground.
+Jackie's project is a five-day interactive installation, featuring a large container - an abstracted metal cornucopia - that will hold a floral sculpture that spills out of the container and onto the ground.
 The piece calls for community participation by indicating to those passing by the sculpture, that they may take a flower.
 Each flower has a ribbon that is tied to the stem that provides a message of sustainability.

 The purpose of this action, is to show that every person has a part to play in the consumption of our natural resources.
 While we may all appreciate nature and wish to enjoy it, by taking from the sculpture you are mirroring the many habits with which we are all participants of, in some way or another: overconsumption of resources, destruction of habitat, lack of environmental awareness and so on.

 This piece pushes us to analyze the deep-rooted and impermeable cause and effect lifestyle that we so faithfully live out.
-The take with very little give, manifested in this piece through passive interaction that mirrors our passive approach to sustainable life.
+The take with very little give, manifested in this piece through passive that mirrors our passive approach to sustainable life.

 Weaving the Wool Future - Larissa Beringer